KennethGrace/dynconf_light/README.md

 ## Templating
 DynConf Light uses Jinja2 as it's only available templating language.
 You can learn more about Jinja2 [here](https://jinja.palletsprojects.com/en/2.11.x/).

+Templates are loaded from the current working directory

 ## Authors

 * ***Kenneth J Grace*** - *Initial Work* - [KennethGrace](https://github.com/KennethGrace)